Andrew Cotter

-Andrew Douglas Millar Cotter (born 20 July 1973) is a Scottish sports broadcaster working primarily for the BBC, covering mainly golf and rugby union, but also tennis, athletics and The Boat Race.
+Andrew Douglas Millar Cotter (born 20 July 1973) is a Scottish sports broadcaster working primarily for the BBC, covering mainly golf and rugby union, but also tennis, athletics and the Boat Race.

-Personal life
+Early life

 Cotter is from Troon in Ayrshire and has a degree in French and Philosophy from the University of Glasgow.
 He played golf for Scottish Schools and Scottish Universities.
-He now lives in Cheshire.

-Cotter owns two Labrador dogs: Olive and Mabel.
-Videos of Cotter commentating on his dogs went viral in 2020, during the COVID-19 pandemic.

 Career

 Radio

 Cotter started his broadcasting career at Scot FM, a commercial radio station based in Edinburgh, in 1997.
 In 2000 he moved to London to work at both BBC Radio 5 Live and Sky News.
 It was at BBC Radio that he began his commentary career, in both rugby and golf covering The Six Nations and Rugby World Cup as well as the Masters Tournament, The Open Championship, the U.S. Open, the PGA Championship and the Ryder Cup.
 At the same time he was presenting sports bulletins across BBC Radio.